Functional magnetic resonance imaging

 During emotion processing tasks, there was decreased activation in the parahippocampus, superior frontal gyrus, middle occipital gyrus, fusiform gyrus, lentiform nucleus, and thalamus.
 There was increased activation in left amygdala, left hippocampus, left medial frontal region, left cuneus, and bilateral parietal cortex.
 During explicit threat processing, there was decreased activation in the inferior frontal gyrus, right cerebellum lobule VI, left fusiform gyrus, and thalamus, and increased activation in the medial prefrontal gyrus to superior prefrontal gyrus.
 During implicit threat processing, there was decreased activation in bilateral amygdala extending into putamen, hippocampus and parahippocampal gyrus, and fusiform gyrus extending into the cerebellum lobule IV/VI.

-During theory of mind tasks, there was decreased activation in the medial prefrontal cortex (frontal medial and paracingulate), right premotor cortex (central opercular, postcentral, precentral), medial occipitoparietal, right lingual gyrus, left orbitofrontal cortex, left lateral occipitotemporal, and left cingulate gyrus.
+During theory of mind tasks, there was decreased activation in the medial prefrontal cortex (frontal medial and paracingulate), right premotor cortex (central opercular, postcentral, precentral), medial occipitoparietal, right lingual gyrus, left orbitofrontal cortex, left lateral occipitotemporal, left cingulate gyrus, and left middle temporal gyrus.
 There was increased activation in the left inferior parietal cortex and right inferior parietal cortex.
+During empathy tasks, there was decreased activation the right inferior frontal gyrus.

 During inhibition tasks, there was decreased activation in the anterior and middle cingulate cortex, and increased activation in parietal and occipital regions.
 There was also decreased activation in the basal ganglia and inferior frontal cortex, and increased activation in the superior temporal gyrus during inhibition tasks.